Eastern/ Western/Venezuelan Equine Encephalomyelitis

-Adult horses, previously unvaccinated against EEE/WEE or of unknown vaccinal history: Administer a primary series of 2 doses with a 4 to 6 week interval between doses.
+Adult horses, previously unvaccinated against EEE/WEE or of unknown vaccine history: Administer a primary series of 2 doses with a 3- to 6-week interval between doses as per product label.
 Revaccinate prior to the onset of the next vector season and annually thereafter.

 Pregnant mares, previously vaccinated against EEE/WEE: Vaccinate 4 to 6 weeks before foaling.

-Pregnant mares, unvaccinated or having unknown vaccinal history: Immediately begin a 2-dose primary series with a 4-week interval between doses.
+Pregnant mares, unvaccinated or having unknown vaccine history: Immediately begin a 2-dose primary series with a 3 to 6-week interval between doses as per product label.
 Booster at 4 to 6 weeks before foaling or prior to the onset of the next vector season—whichever occurs first.

-Foals of mares vaccinated against EEE/WEE in the pre-partum period: Administer a primary 3-dose series beginning at 4 to 6 months of age.
-A 4 to 6 week interval between the first and second doses is recommended.
-The third dose should be administered at 10 to 12 months of age prior to the onset of the next mosquito season.
+Foals of mares vaccinated/unvaccinated against EEE/WEE in the pre-partum period: Administer a primary 2-dose series beginning at 4 to 6 months of age.
+A 4- to 6-week interval between the first and second doses is recommended.
+A third dose should be administered at 10 to 12 months of age prior to the onset of the next mosquito season.

 In high risk situations such as an early onset of seasonal disease, increase incidence in a geographic area, or foals of unvaccinated mare, practitioner in consultation with manufacturer, may consider starting earlier vaccination or using a product more frequently.